MonteShaffer/chess-mates/.notes/Ideas.md

 https://github.com/jhlywa/chess.js
 https://chessboardjs.com/

+This seems to be the primary framework.  chessboardjs only has one CSS file without any variances on screen sizes.
+Disappointing.  border: 2px on all screen sizes?

+Should I implement jquery-ui THEMES to roll up a nice CSS framework?

 justinfagnani has jquery support?
 Anyway, this is some of the minutia to build a nice chess-mates platform.

 # key point